tabad/fusioninventory-agent-windows-installer/Readme.txt

    https://github.com/tabad/fusioninventory-agent-windows-installer/commits

-            Note that, in the last case, you should select after the wished branch name or end up the URL with the name of that branch, like this '...-windows-installer/commits/<branch_name>'.
+            Note that, in the last case, you should select after the wished branch name, or end up the URL with the name of that branch, like this '...-windows-installer/commits/<branch_name>'.

    This is an example using cURL to download the last commit of 'master'